10.8.17

 Egyptian Walking Onions

-more about this amazing plant called the Walking Egyptian Onions...
+More about this amazing plant called the Walking Egyptian Onions...

-I like to pick the toppers which have little onion bulbs that by design will topple over and replant themselves hence the Walking part of the onions' nature.
+I like to pick the toppers which have little onion bulbs that, by design, will topple over and replant themselves, hence the Walking part of the onions' nature.

 Walking Egyptian Onions